wp-plugins/feedburner-plugin/readme.txt

 all users.
 Just tell the plugin what your Feedburner feed URL is and you're done.

+Translators: Use the .pot file in the languages/ folder.
+Email .po files (only) to me for inclusion in the plugin.
+Thank you!

 == Installation ==

 1. Copy fdfeedburner.php into wp-content/plugins